 Grow your own Lemon Grass plants

-Lemon Grass (Cymbopogon citratusis ) is mainly used as a culinary herb, as a flavouring in asian cooking, as a tea (lemon grass tea) as an insect repellant and also as a garden plant.
+Lemon Grass (Cymbopogon citratus ) is mainly used as a culinary herb, as a flavouring in asian cooking, as a tea (lemon grass tea) as an insect repellant and also as a garden plant.
+It will reach around 1m in height in good conditions.

 Growing in large clumps, fresh lemon grass is harvested by puling a stalk from the clump.
 The part that is regarded as the 'best' is the pale white part close to the root.
 As this is a fibrous plant it is always sliced very finely when added to recipes.
 Dried lemon grass must be thoroughly soaked before using.,